 Burden of Proof Fallacy

-Making a claim that needs justification, then demanding that the opponent justifies the opposite of the claim.
+The burden of proof fallacy makes a claim that needs justification, then demands the opponent justify the opposite.

 Redressing the Fallacy

-If your interlocutor makes a claim and then demands that you “change their mind,” politely decline and invite them to explain why they think their claim is worth believing.
-There is a good chance your interlocutor is arguing in bad faith if they make a claim and then insist that you have the burden of proof.
+If your interlocutor makes a claim and demands you “change their mind,” politely decline and invite them to explain why their claim is worth believing.
+There is a good chance they are arguing in bad faith if they make a claim and then insist you have the burden of proof.